-Nugget aggregation Unification can also be partial: if we further update the previous nugget with i.e. "tyrosine-phosphorylated Shc binds the SH2 domain of Grb2", by unifying the Grb2 and the BND nodes, we obtain:
+Nugget aggregation Unification can also be partial: if we further update with i.e. "tyrosine-phosphorylated Shc binds the SH2 domain of Grb2"

+we obtain:

 Note how the contextual conditions on Grb2 that occur in the original nugget are propagated, by the very process of aggregation, to its newly added interaction with Shc.
-This is a typical example of the use of our framework as a tool for discovery-at the level of necessary conditions for PPIs-which renders completely transparent the 'by similarity' style of reasoning which is ubiquitous in molecular biology.
+This is a typical example of the use of our framework as a tool for discovery at the level of necessary conditions for PPIs which renders completely transparent the 'by similarity' style of reasoning which is ubiquitous in molecular biology.

-Note also that, by fusing the two BND nodes, we force EGFR and Shc to target the same source of the (unique) BND node: this nugget has a disjunctive interpretation, giving rise to two distinct Kappa rules, and should be read, modulo the contextual conditions, as "EGFR or Shc binds the SH2 domain of Grb2".
-The importance of this is that, in the translation to Kappa, agents will be assigned one site for each BND action in which they participate: had we unified only the Grb2 nodes, leaving the two BND nodes distinct, Grb2 would have been given two sites, one to bind EGFR and the other for Shc, with no conflict between the two generated Kappa rules; however, after further merging the BND nodes, it would receive only one site, giving rise to an intrinsic conflict between the two generated rules.
-Let us now consider this instantiation process in detail.
+Note that EGFR and Shc both target the same source of the (unique) BND node: this nugget has a disjunctive interpretation, giving rise to two distinct Kappa rules, and should be read (modulo the contextual conditions) as "EGFR or Shc binds the SH2 domain of Grb2".
+The importance of this is that, in the translation to Kappa, agents are assigned one site for each BND action in which they participate: before aggregation, Grb2 would have been given two sites, one to bind EGFR and the other for Shc, with no conflict between the two generated Kappa rules; after aggregation, it would receive only one site, giving rise to an intrinsic conflict between the two generated rules.